On a conjecture on Hodge loci of linear combinations of linear subvarieties: Preliminaries

-Recall that for homogeneous ideals $I,J$ in a graded ring we have the following exact sequence for every $\alpha\in \Z$:
+Recall that for homogeneous ideals $I,J$ in a graded ring we have for every $\alpha\in \Z$ tthe following exact sequence of $\C$-vector spaces:

 The following lemma follows immediately from the existence of this sequence: \begin{lemma} Let $I,J\subset S$ be homogeneous ideals such that for $e$ sufficiently large we have that $(I+J)_e$ is base point free.
-Then there exists an integer $t$ such $(I+J)_t\neq S_t$ and $(I+J)_{t+1}=S_{t+1}$, i.e., $t+1$ is the smallest positive integer such that the Hilbert polynomial and the Hilbert function coincide.
-Moreover, for all $\alpha \in \Z$
+Then for every $\alpha\in \Z$ we have